 2. Expect Lower Conversion Rate and Longer Sales Cycle

 It’s the nature of B2B products: when 10,000 Googled a keyword related to consumer product, let’s say “iPhone”, a bigger percentage will buy the iPhones compared to a B2B-related keywords, for example “marketing automation tool”.

-What would this mean to your SEO strategy?
-For instance, we should develop our content pieces not with the intent to directly convert visitors into purchasing customers—which is very difficult if not impossible—, but aim to slowly inform and educate the user from a more generic information to a specific tips and education about your product/service.
+What would this mean to your B2B SEO strategy?
+For instance, we should develop our content pieces not with the intent to directly convert visitors into purchasing customers—which is very difficult if not impossible—, but aim to slowly inform and educate the user from more general information to specific tips and education about your product/service.
 Think in the mindset of B2B sales funnel.

 It’s no secret that the B2B environment is much smaller than B2C.
 More people will, for example, search for “recreational fishing tools” than “marine fishing solutions”.
 A lot more, in fact, and so B2B businesses should focus on high-value, hyper-targeted, and very low-volume keywords.